NorfolkGreg/GregCustom/resources/ReadMe.txt

 + Colour Settings
 + Sample Colour Schemes
 + Sample Header Images
-+ Other Suggested Tweaks
 + Image Display
++ Image Captions and Credits
 + Inserting Videos
 + Inserting Audio
 + Displaying "Cards"
++ Suggested Styling Tweaks

 ============================================================
 Colour Settings

 The following notes describe all the variables used to set the colours used in the theme's stylesheet, the file "style.css".

+Note the three variables marked  ** NEW in v2.0.0 **

 --scrnbkgnd: Screen Background
 Page content is limited to 900px width.
 Where the window is wider this colour appears on either side.

 --pagebkgnd: Page Background
 Unless over written by the header, menu, main or footer areas of the page this colour will be used.

 --headerbkgnd: Header Background
 This colour is used as a background to the Site and Page titles.

 --sitetitle: Site Title Text